kevindang97/sudoku/README.md

 ## Development

-Sudoku is structured in a way that supports [Maven][maven].
+Sudoku is structured in a way that supports being imported as a [Maven project][maven] into your IDE of choice.

-Development is supported on the following IDEs:
+Supported IDEs include:

 ### Eclipse